lmiguelvargasf/trajectory_tracking/README.md

 <img src="images/equations/linear_trajectory.png" alt="Linear Trajectory" width="190">

-where (x, y) represent the position of the robot at time t, v_x and v_y is the linear velocities for the x and y axes, and x_0 and y_0 are the initial values for x and y positions.
+where (x, y) represent the position of the robot at time t, v_x and v_y are the linear velocities for the x and y axes, and x_0 and y_0 are the initial values for x and y positions.

 #### Circular Trajectory